nbist24k/nbist24k/README.md

 ## 👨‍💻 About Me

-I'm a Computer Programming student at Seneca College, passionate about building web applications and solving real-world problems through code.
-Currently exploring the vast world of full-stack development and always eager to learn new technologies.
+A passionate developer building web applications and solving real-world problems through code.
+Currently exploring the vast world of front-end development and always eager to learn new technologies.

 ## 🛠️ Tech Stack